 - Wedding Receptions

 - 50th birthday celebrations

-Contact the restaurant about your special celebration.
+Contact the restaurant about your special celebration, if it is located in an area where BYOB is a legal option.
 Ask if they would be willing to bend the rules just for this event.
 This is perfectly acceptable to ask.
 However, don’t just show up with your own bottle in hand.
 Also, be prepared to pay a corkage fee for these events since the restaurant is bending their rules for you.

 Which Restaurants are BYOB Restaurants?

 Typically restaurants that offer a substantial amount of wines, beers, and cocktails will not allow you to bring your own bottle.
 So, you want to visit restaurants that have a limited selection of alcoholic beverages.
 So, do your research, and look at the drink menu to see.
 Some of the best places to BYOB are Thai, Korean, Chinese, Indian, and sushi restaurants.